 Public Utility Services line item is for all park facilities.
 Utility charges for the pool are included in the pool budget.
+Utilities for Recreation building are in the Recreation budget.

 Repairs & Maintenance is increased for tree maintenance within the parks.